rizdiaprilian/MLOps_Zoomcamp/Week3_Orchestration/README.md

 A personal account is required to use this service.
 You can choose GitHub account to start the registration.

 Generate API key with these steps:
-- Hover to settings on the left bottom window and choose `account settings`
+- Hover to settings on the left bottom window and choose your `Account Name`
-- Select `Generate API Key` and Cloud automatically generate random key.
+- Select `API` and choose `+` button.
+Cloud automatically generate random key.
-- Take the screenshot on API key and store it to the place.
+- Take a note on API key and save it to the note app of your choice.
 - Run the command on bash script: `prefect cloud login -k <API key>` and see if the response is such that Cloud is ready to serve.
 - Run file 'prefect_with_cloud.py' and see how it goes through.